kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ### Joining

 When a node joins the Chord ring, it first needs to find its place in the network and notify its immediate `successor` about itself.
+Immediate `successor` is the node that is responsible for the next id after the joining node.

->> Explain what `successor` and `predecessor` is << The successor updates it’s predecessor to the newly joined node, given it’s id is between current predecessor and itself.
+`predecessor` is a node that is previous node in the ring.
+It is used to maintain the correct relationships between nodes in the network.

 The `stabilize` job is responsible for ensuring that each node knows the correct successor and predecessor nodes in the Chord ring.
 It does this by checking if the current successor node has a predecessor that is closer to the current node than the current successor node itself.
 If this is the case, the current node updates its successor to the new node.
 Additionally, the stabilize job also checks if the current predecessor node is still alive by sending a ping message to it.
 If there is no response, the current node updates its predecessor to the new node.